DuvalStudios/onCoffee/README.md

 # onCoffee
-Social Media for hackers, programmers and IT enthusiasts
+Social Media for hackers, programmers and IT enthusiasts.
+## Connect
+Built-in connections to your social media like GitHub, LinkedIn, and more on your account.